vitonzhang/MarkdownInOne/README.md

 # Markdown In One

+## Introduction
 This repository is about Markdown.
-It may includes [Markdown syntax] (http://daringfireball.net/projects/markdown/syntax)
+It may includes chinese version of [Markdown syntax] (http://daringfireball.net/projects/markdown/syntax).